Five Old Testament books you should get to know betterWritten by Subby Szterszky

 That’s wise advice for all people of faith, at all times.
-We may not understand what’s going on in the world, or even in our own lives, but we know that God is sovereign, working all things for the good of His people.
-He simply calls us to remain faithful, and to trust Him.
+We may not understand what’s going on in the world, or even in our own lives, but we know that God is sovereign, working all things for the good of his people.
+He simply calls us to remain faithful, and to trust him.

 When approaching the Bible, there’s always a risk of creating a canon within the canon, of cherry-picking favourite books while ignoring the rest as being of secondary importance.
 There’s also the opposite risk of homogenizing the Scriptures, of treating every word of every book as if it carries the same weight.

 The five short, eclectic books that make up the Megilloth challenge both of those perceptions.
-No one would suggest that they’re at the core of the Scriptural narrative, but they are an essential part of it.
+No one would suggest that they’re at the core of the scriptural narrative, but they are an essential part of it.
 Their unconventional tone and content reveal angles and insights that stretch the boundaries of our theology.
 They’re a reminder that truth and beauty don’t always come in the forms we expect or are even comfortable with.

-If nothing else, the Five Scrolls demonstrate that God is far bigger than our conception of Him, that He doesn’t fit neatly into our theological boxes.
-And they underscore the fact that God loves wondrous variety, and has woven it everywhere into His created order, even into His written Word.
+If nothing else, the Five Scrolls demonstrate that God is far bigger than our conception of him, that he doesn’t fit neatly into our theological boxes.
+And they underscore the fact that God loves wondrous variety, and has woven it everywhere into his created order, even into his written Word.

 Indeed, these little books are like five colourful, diverse threads in the larger tapestry of divine revelation.
 They invite us to savour and enjoy their stories and their art, as well as the God whom they reveal, each in its own unique way.
 We honour the Lord and feed our souls when we accept that invitation.